zinoadidi/SlotGame/readme.md

 - Everything is designed to best understanding of the requirement pdf file i have included

 # Known Issue
-- There can be some updates in updating the UI during spinning.
+- Sometimes there are delays in updating the UI during spinning. this however doesnt affect the logic and everything works fine behind the scene.
-There are other options i have tried as regards spinning and other options i get to try
+There are other options i have tried as regards spinning the UI and other options i didnt get to try but it can be optimized to work more effectively.

+#observations
+- i wrote the scoring logic to work from top to bottom. if there are matching reels on the first line then it scores that line over the second line. the logic can be changed easily to accommodate scoring multiple lines with matching symbols. if this is what the actualy requirement is; i assumed we are scoring from top to bottom; first mating symbols.